patilvijay23/MLinPython/README.md

  - **3_Clustering_kmeans.ipynb**: Showcases the flow of a clustering exercise using customer sales data

 ## PySpark
 These notebooks have been built using Spark 3.1.2 installed on Windows.
+ - **pyspark/1_Clustering_kmeans.ipynb**: Showcases the flow of a clustering exercise using customer sales data
+ - **pyspark/2_Spark_data_ops.ipynb**: Covers major data operations in PySpark
+ - **pyspark/3_rolling_window_features.ipynb**: Classification model using rolling window features

-For Spark 2.4.4 based notebooks, see in `./pyspark/pyspark_2_4_4`.
+For Spark 2.4.4 based notebooks, see `./pyspark/pyspark_2_4_4`.

 For Spark installation process, refer to [this Medium article](https://medium.com/analytics-vidhya/installing-and-using-pyspark-on-windows-machine-59c2d64af76e).
- - **pyspark/1_Clustering_kmeans.ipynb**: Showcases the flow of a clustering exercise using customer sales data

 # Pipeline
 ## Planned for immediate future